-• The difference is both speed and dramatic reduction of effort for you.
+Both options provide a dramatic reduction of effort for you.

-Is it Cheating?
+Is using AI Cheating?

-Neither the lazy website owner nor the dodgy SEO agency quite grasps the fact that they are now producing what Google doesn’t want to see.
+Neither the lazy website owner nor the dodgy SEO agency quite grasps the fact that they are now producing what Google doesn’t really want to see.

 Quality Rater’s Guidelines

-Google has a team of people who work on assessing content in search results, to further refine the quality of sites that are listed in Search Engine Results Pages (SERPs).
+Google has a team of people who work on assessing content in search results to further refine the quality of sites that are listed in Search Engine Results Pages (SERPs).

-This group of more than 10,000 people all over the world work from a common set of search quality rater guidelines used to evaluate the quality of search results — which are publicly available.
+“This group of more than 10,000 people all over the world work from a common set of search quality rater guidelines used to evaluate the quality of search results — which are publicly available. “

 Helpful Content